arun-ravindran/GolangExamples/README.md

-# Golang implemenation of design problems that I have encountered
+# Golang implementation of design problems that I have encountered

 - LRUCache - Extensible design with Go Interfaces; Webserver with REST API for remote access
 - Restaurant reservation - Object oriented design using Go Interfaces